sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/agent.md

 | agent-managed-entity |      |
 -------------|------
-description  | Indicates whether the agent's entity is solely managed by the agent rather than the backend API. required     | false type         | Boolean default      | false
+description  | Indicates whether the agent's entity solely managed by the agent rather than the backend API.
+Agent-managed entity definitions will include the label `sensu.io/managed_by: sensu-agent`, and you cannot update these agent-managed entities via the Sensu backend REST API. required     | false type         | Boolean default      | false